A user-friendly, tunable biosensor customized for the terahertz range has been developed by scientists at the Tokyo Institute of Technology.

 At present, Yukio Kawano and his team from Tokyo Tech’s Laboratory for Future Interdisciplinary Research of Science and Technology worked together with scientists at Tokyo Medical and Dental University to find a means to solve this problem by designing a frequency-tunable plasmonic-based terahertz device.

 One of the main aspects of the new device is its spiral bull’s eye (SBE) design.
-Owing to its smoothly varied grooves, “the groove period continuously changes with the diameter direction, resulting in continuously frequency-tunable characteristics,” states Kawano in the study published in
+Owing to its smoothly varied grooves, “the groove period continuously changes with the diameter direction, resulting in continuously frequency-tunable characteristics,” states Kawano in the study published in Scientific Reports.

 Another benefit of the innovative design is that it includes what is known as a Siemens-star aperture, which allows an easy-to-use means for selecting the desired frequency by just varying the rotation of the spiral plasmonic structure.